datarhei/restreamer/docs/guides-usb-camera.md

 Please read the [Video Support](#video-support) section in order to find out what USB camera devices are available.

 In order to stream what your USB camera is recording, you have to put `rtmp://127.0.0.1/live/usbcam.stream` into the "RTMP/RTSP/HLS Video Source" field and press "Start".
+Keep in mind that you should set the video setting to `copy` because the RTMP stream from the USB camera is already H.264 encoded.

 ![USB camera](../img/guides-usbcam-url.png)